hsanson/vim-android/README.md

 # Features

- - Automatically detect if file belongs to an android project when opening a java or xml file.
+ - Automatically detect if file belongs to an android project when opening a java, kotlin or xml file.
  - Adds custom tasks to gradle build using [Init scripts](https://docs.gradle.org/current/userguide/init_scripts.html).
  * Updates the CLASSPATH environment variable with all jar and class files for the target Android API and gradle dependencies.
 This can be used by other plugins like [javacomplete2](https://github.com/artur-shaik/vim-javacomplete2) to enable omnicompletion of these libraries.
  - Updates the SRCPATH environment variable to include the current project source path and any other dependency source files available.
 This allows plugins like [vebugger](https://github.com/idanarye/vim-vebugger) to track source during debugging within vim.
  - Sets custom gradle vim compiler.
- - Sets an extensive errorformat that captures java errors, linter errors, test errors, aapt errors and adds them to the qflist.
+ - Sets an extensive errorformat that captures java errors, kotlin errors, linter errors, test errors, aapt errors and adds them to the qflist.
  - Adds commands to build and install APK files in one or all devices/emulators present.
  - Adds commands to generate tag files for the Android SDK as well as your Android application.
  - Improved XML omnicompletion for android resource and manifest files.
 Thanks to [Donnie West](https://github.com/DonnieWest).